Defiant Lukashenko Defends Plane Diversion, Blasts Critics - UrduPoint

 Minsk, (APP - UrduPoint / Pakistan Point News - 26th May, 2021 ) :A defiant President Alexander Lukashenko on Wednesday defended Belarus's diversion of a European flight and arrest of a dissident on board, lashing out at critics at home and abroad.

-In his first public statement since the Ryanair flight was diverted and opposition journalist Roman Protasevich arrested on Sunday, Lukashenko dismissed the international outcry the incident provoked.
+In his first public statement since the Ryanair flight was diverted and opposition journalist and activist Roman Protasevich arrested on Sunday, Lukashenko dismissed the international outcry the incident provoked.

-"I acted lawfully to protect our people," Lukashenko said in an address to parliament, the Belta state-run news agency reported.
+"I acted lawfully to protect our people," Lukashenko said in an address to parliament.

-The criticism was nothing more than another attempt by his opponents to undermine his rule, he said.
+The criticism was nothing more than another attempt by his opponents to undermine his rule, he said, accusing them of waging a "modern, hybrid war" against Belarus.

-"Our ill-wishers at home and abroad have changed their methods of attacking the state," Lukashenko said.
+"Our ill-wishers at home and abroad have changed their methods of attacking the state," Lukashenko said, accusing them of crossing "red lines" and "boundaries of common sense and human morality".

-"They have crossed many red lines and crossed boundaries of common sense and human morality."
-Lukashenko -- often dubbed "Europe's last dictator" -- is facing some of the strongest international pressure of his 26-year rule of ex-Soviet Belarus.
+"They have moved from organising riots to strangulation."
+Lukashenko -- often dubbed "Europe's last dictator" -- is facing some of the strongest international pressure of his nearly 27-year rule of ex-Soviet Belarus.

+But he continues to enjoy solid support from Russian President Vladimir Putin, who is hosting the Belarusian leader on Friday.

+Putin's spokesman Dmitry Peskov said Wednesday there was no reason to disbelieve Lukashenko's version of events.

-The strongman and his allies are already under a series of Western sanctions over a brutal crackdown on mass protests that followed his disputed re-election to a sixth term last August.
+The Belarus strongman and his allies are under a series of Western sanctions over a brutal crackdown on mass protests that followed his disputed re-election to a sixth term last August.

 European leaders are now accusing authorities in Minsk of essentially hijacking the passenger flight, and they agreed this week to cut air links with Belarus and told airliners to avoid the country's airspace.